Cat Furniture Buying Guides

 Cat Furniture Buying Guides & Resources

-Choosing the right cat tree, tower, perch, condo, or scratching post can be overwhelming — especially for households with large cats, multiple cats, or limited space.
-Our buying guides help you compare furniture styles, understand material differences, and choose pieces that will last for years.
+Choosing the right cat trees, towers, perches, condos, or scratching posts can be overwhelming — especially for households with large cats, multiple cats, or limited space.
+Our buying guides help you compare furniture styles, understand material differences, and choose solid wood cat trees and heavy duty cat furniture that will last for years. solid wood cat trees → /cat-trees/

 New Cat Condos has been building premium, solid-wood cat furniture for over 40 years.
 These resources are written from real-world experience — not theory — so you can confidently select the right furniture for your cats and home.